hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 5. Drag *dateparsed* into the **X axis** and *costinbillingcurrency* or *cost* into **Value**.
 ![Images/cidazure-common-visual-fieldwell](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-visual-fieldwell.png?width=1000px)

 6. Scroll down through the fields list.
-You'll notice a data field called *tag* this is the original column from the Azure cost export.
-If you specified Azure tags during deployment you'll see additional data fields prefixed with *tag-*
+You'll notice a data field called *tags* this is the original column, in JSON format, from the Azure cost export.
+If you specified Azure tags during deployment you'll see additional data fields that start with *tag-*
 ![Images/cidazure-common-visual-tagfields](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-visual-tagfields.png?width=300px)

 7. In our example we're going to select *tag-environment* and drag it into the **Group/Color** field well.
 ![Images/cidazure-common-visual-envtag](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-visual-envtag.png?width=1000px)

 8. Nice, we have a visual, but you can see a lot of our resources are showing as *null* because they are not tagged.
-Lets create a filter to exclude these.
+Let's create a filter to exclude these.

 Tagging resources helps us drive accountability.
 It's an important part of cost optimization in any cloud.
 Read more [here.](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-laying-the-foundation/tagging.html?ref=wellarchitected)